 Phnom Penh, Cambodia: International Law and Development Program

 Trinity students can participate in a two-week excursion through Cambodia’s capital city to study international law and economic development in a time of government evolution.
-This program is presented by Handong International Law School and the opportunity to participate is offered to Trinity students periodically.
+This program is offered in the winter, while summer-long internships with NGOs are coordinated in April and May.

 Mukono, Uganda: Summer Study Abroad Program